TERMS OF ENGAGEMENT 2019/20

 13. Data Protection

-We are registered under the Data Protection Act 1998.
+We are registered with the Information Commissioners Office under reference number ZA206862.
 We use the information you provide primarily for the provision of legal services to you and for related purposes including:

 - updating and enhancing client records